AhmedAlino/cinema-room-rest-services/README.md

 Project is in the master branch.

+This Project is part of the JetBrain Accademy Java backend development track that I completed.

 # Project description
   Your private movie theater and screen only the movies you like?
 You can buy a fancy projector and set it up in a garage, but how can you sell tickets?
 Having a booth is